For information on the Parent Advisory Committee (PAC), which consults, reviews, and comments on the district’s LCAP, click here.

 The Local Control and Accountability Plan (LCAP) and Annual Update Template for 2016-17 can be found here.

 The LCAP Executive Summary for 2016-19 can be found here.

 In June of 2013 a new era of school finance in California was signed into law by Governor Jerry Brown.
 The new funding model is known as the Local Control Funding Formula (LCFF).
 It reshapes school funding, with the promise of additional funding (trying to recapture the level of 2007-08), and squarely aimed to improve achievement for all students.

 LCFF, and its local accountability counterpart, the Local Control and Accountability Plan (LCAP), are anchored by the notion that California must do better for its underperforming students, who in fact make up a sizable portion of the state’s school-age population.
 The LCFF significantly changes the funding formula for school districts — more money is attached to meet the needs of a school districts most at-risk students.
 The LCFF identifies three categories of students requiring greater resources: 1) students who qualify for free or reduced priced meals, 2) students who are English Learners, and 3) foster youth.
 Together, roughly 40% of Berkeley students are among the population that fall into these categories, and for which the state will now provide additional need-based revenue to the district.

 School districts must create a Local Control and Accountability Plan to spend the increased money.
-The first LCAP must be passed by the School Board by the end of June 2014.
-According to the projections used by Governor Brown to create the plan, school district funding will rise in increments over the next seven years.
+The first LCAP must be passed by the School Board by the end of June of each school year.
+According to the projections used by Governor Brown to create the plan, school district funding will rise in increments over the next seven years (2014-2021).